-- social impacts of preferred policies and proposals and any reasonable alternatives are fully documented and taken into account in plan making. - 3.32 A scoping report, setting out a proposed SA framework, was published by the City Council for consultation in November 2009. - 3.33 The city council has appointed and retained specialist planning consultants (Land Use Consultants LUC) to undertake the SA exercise for both this plan and the Development Management Policies Plan.
+- 3.33 As part of the plan making process it is necessary to carry out a Sustainability Appraisal (SA) in parallel with the development of the plan.
+SA is a process to ensure that environmental, economic and social impacts of preferred policies and proposals and any reasonable alternatives are fully documented and taken into account in plan making. - 3.34 A scoping report, setting out a proposed SA framework, was published by the City Council for consultation in November 2009. - 3.35 The city council has appointed and retained specialist planning consultants (Land Use Consultants LUC) to undertake the SA exercise for both this plan and the Development Management Policies Plan.
 LUC's independent appraisal follows the recommended SA process and best practice.
 A draft SA report (December 2010) was published alongside the draft Site Allocations Plan for consultation between January and March 2011.
 That report set out the outcome of the sustainability assessment of the draft policies for consultation and the alternative options.
-LUC produced a further SA report in July 2011 to accompany the additional sites consultation (July September 2011). - 3.34 A further stage of sustainability appraisal on the revised draft policies included in this pre-submission version of the plan has been undertaken by the same consultants.
-As previously, a sustainability appraisal report has been produced and is published alongside this document. - 3.35 A final SA Report will accompany the submission version of the plan and an environmental statement summarising the input of SA into plan making will be produced when it is adopted.
+LUC produced a further SA report in July 2011 to accompany the additional sites consultation (July September 2011). - 3.36 A further stage of sustainability appraisal was undertaken by the same consultants to accompany the Pre-Submission plan consulted upon between August and October 2012.
+This has been further reviewed in the